|Gold Coast||Session 1||Session 1|

 - Disorders of gait and mobility

-- Introduction to professional clinical behaviour through observational clinical placement
+- Introduction to professional clinical behaviour and communication through observational clinical placement

 - Understanding Evidence Based Practice